-If that is the case, you will either need to reach an agreement with the state, admit your violation but argue the sanctions to the court or fight the violation in a fact finding hearing.
+If that is the case, you will either need to reach an agreement with the state, admit your violation but argue the sanctions to the court, or fight the violation in a fact-finding hearing.

 Will You Go to Jail for Violating Probation?
 How Long is Jail Time for Probation Violation?

 It is a distinct possibility.
-There are a number of factors that go into a judge’s decision to punish a defendant who has violated probation with the jail time.
-Some of the most important questions are:
+However, it is far from a certainty.
+There are several questions that a judge must answer before finding you in violation of your probation and sentencing you to a term of incarceration.
+And even once the judge finds someone in violation of their probation, there are a number of factors that go into a judge’s decision to punish a defendant who has violated probation with jail time.

 What Happens if I Have Been Found to Have Violated a Term of My Probation?

-If you admit to the probation violation or the court determines you have violated the probation, the court has the discretion to take a wide variety of actions against you.
+If you admit to the probation violation or the court determines you have violated the probation sentence, the court has the discretion to take a wide variety of actions against you.

 The court also has discretion as it relates to the amount of time you may get.